AdarshSrivatsa98/Calculator-Behaviour/subtraction.md

 And I type in "negative number"
 And I press "equals"

-Then: I see the "added number with negative sign" as the result
+Then: I see the "subtracted number" as the result

 ## Scenario: Subtraction of fractions